Discover how we can transform your organisation

 3. Include and Support

-Employers, mentors and colleagues’ first commitment should be to do no harm.
+An employers’ first commitment should be to do no harm.
 Keep this in mind in policies and procedures, and in intake documents for LGBTQ+ employees, and recommend using inclusive and supportive terminology.

 Making these changes may require employers to de-establish their own social conditioning on gender standards and prejudices to better assess the safety of their workplace.
-Acknowledging the structural or cultural barriers that may affect LGBTQ employees is the first step to making changes that make your workplace more inclusive.
+Acknowledging the structural or cultural barriers that may affect LGBTQ+ employees is the first step to making changes that make your workplace more inclusive.

 4. Utilise Mentoring

 At Guider, we understand the power of mentoring.
 Mentors listen empathetically and respectfully, offering comfort and security and provide their knowledge and experience in everything from self confidence to leadership.
 The support received from mentors can be life changing for mentees within the organisation.

 For many LGBTQ+ people, the fear of homophobia, rejection, being moved on for promotions and work interviews is still very strong.
 In reality, gay and lesbian job seekers are 5% less likely than heterosexual applicants with similar skills and experience to be given a job interview (as discovered by András Tilcsik, professor of sociology at Harvard University in his Journal Article “Pride and Prejudice: Employment Discrimination against Openly Gay”).

 Mentoring, workers networking groups, workshops, and conferences all go a long way towards being a more welcoming environment for LGBTQ+ employees to work.
 Employees can also be provided with initiatives such as environment assessments, LGBTQ+ awareness training and workplace community groups.

 Read more on diversity and inclusion mentoring here.

 5. Reverse Mentoring